 The grade of I (Incomplete) is assigned when a student is unable to complete work on time because of illness, death in the immediate family, or other unavoidable circumstances, he/she may request an extension of time.
 To make a request, a student should contact the professor.
 The professor may grant the extension for not more than 30 days beyond the last day of the term in which the course is taken.
 If the reasons are other than those specified above, the professor may grant the extension for not more than 30 days beyond the term in which the course is taken.
-If the reasons are other than those specified above, the professor may grant the extension for not more than 30 days beyond the term in which the course is taken, but shall lower the grade by one letter.
+But shall lower the grade by one letter.
 Any exceptions to these procedures must be made by a committee consisting of the Dean, the professor and the student's advisor.
 If the course is not completed within the extension of time granted, an automatic grade of F will be assigned.